GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 Now that you know how I did it, how would you?!
 Let's diversify our approaches and learn all the ways to build on the web.
-Follow the codelab with this post to create your own centering example, just like the one's in this post.
+Follow the codelab with this post to create your own centering example, just like the ones in this post.
 [Tweet me](https://twitter.com/argyleink) your version, and I'll add it to the [Community remixes](#community-remixes) section below.

+## Community remixes

+Nothing to see here, yet!